An integrative physician = a better patient experience.

 In my approach to medicine, I use my research acumen and public health background to give you the best of both worlds.
 By combining the best in natural medicine with modern technology, I give my patients the best care.
 But don't just take my word for it, come find out for yourself!

 Dr. Jennifer C. Pierre is a licensed Naturopathic physician in Arizona and Connecticut.
 She received her Doctorate in Naturopathic Medicine from Southwest College of Naturopathic Medicine & Health Sciences in Tempe, Arizona.
 Dr. Pierre is a native New Yorker and alumna of Cornell University and University at Albany, School of Public Health.

-Currently, Dr. Pierre is a physician and the Medical Director of Revive Wellness Center in New Haven, CT, while also practicing at ProNatural Physicians Group in Berlin, CT.
-Her experience as a public health professional and advocate spans over 15 years; including roles in health research, public health infrastructure development, prenatal health education and mental health counseling.
+Dr. Pierre is the Chief Medical Officer at Revive Wellness Center in New Haven, CT, while also a physician at ProNatural Physicians Group in Berlin, CT.
+Her experience as a public health professional and advocate spans over 15 years; including roles in health research, prenatal health education and mental health counseling.
 Alongside patient care, she integrates her knowledge of medicine with public health acumen by designing public health programming for municipalities and non-profits; and provides advisory and health consultation for individuals and businesses.